google/xls/docs_src/dslx_reference.md

 DLSX supports the definition of type aliases.

-For example, to define a tuple type to represent a float number with a sign bit, an 8-bit mantissa, and a 23-bit mantissa, one would write:
+For example, to define a tuple type that represents a float number with a sign bit, an 8-bit mantissa, and a 23-bit mantissa, one could write:

 ```
-type F32 = {
+type F32 = (u1, u8, u23)
-  u1,
-  u8,
-  u23,
-}
 ```

 After this definition, the `F32` may be used as a type annotation interchangeably with `(u1, u8, u23)`.

-Note, however, that structs are generally preferred as described above, as they are more readable and users do not need to rely on tuple indices remaining the same in the future.
+Note, however, that structs are generally preferred as described above, as they are more readable and users do not need to rely on tuple elements having a stable order in the future (i.e., they are resilient to refactoring).

 For direct type aliasing, users can use the following coding style (similar to the C++ `typedef` keyword):